Skip to Content

 Are pugs good with small children?

-Pugs are great with small children.
+Yes, pugs are excellent with small children.

 How often should I brush my pug’s coat?